percona/pxc-docs/docs/install-index.md

 Install Percona XtraDB Cluster on all hosts that you are planning to use as cluster nodes and ensure that you have root access to the MySQL server on each one.

+We gather [Telemetry data] in the Percona packages and Docker images.

 It is recommended to install Percona XtraDB Cluster from official Percona software repositories using the corresponding package manager for your system: